New Users - Welcome

 Once your account has been created, you will receive a username and temporary password to access our systems.
 The temporary password must be changed on first login - please follow the instructions in the welcome email.
-See our login guide for general information about how to connect and note that you must be connected to a University of Oxford VPN in order to connect via ssh (see the login guide for further info).
-If you have problems with your first login, please email us on firstname.lastname@example.org.
+See our login guide for general information about how to connect and note that you must be connected to the University of Oxford network, either via a physical connection or via VPN, in order to connect via ssh (see the login guide for further info).
+If you have problems with your first login, please email us on email@example.com.
 If you have problems on subsequent logins, please first see of Frequently Asked Questions page for advice on self-diagnosing the issue.

 Using the Linux Shell

 BMRC systems use the BASH shell.
 If you are not familiar with shells, you can find numerous tutorials on the internet.
 The website HPC Carpentry offers a good introduction here.